The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Measuring Diversity with the Vendi Score

 \subsection{Calculating the Vendi Score}

 Calculating the Vendi Score for a sample of $n$ elements requires finding the eigenvalues of an $n \times n$ matrix, which has a time complexity of $O(n^3)$.
-The Vendi Score can be approximated using column sampling methods~\citep[i.e. the Nystr\"{o}m method; ][]{williams2000using}.
-However, in many of the applications we consider, the similarity functions we use are inner products between explicit feature vectors $\phi(x) \in \sR^d$, with $d \ll n$.
-That is, $\mK = \mX^{\top}\mX$, where $\mX \in \sR^{n \times d}$ is the feature matrix with row $\mX_{i, :} = \phi(x_i)$.
+However, when embeddings of the observations (or feature vectors) are available, which is the case in many \gls{ML} settings and in many of the applications we consider in this paper, one can use similarity functions defined as inner products between the embeddings $\phi(x) \in \sR^d$, with $d \ll n$.
+That is, we can use the similarity matrix $\mK = \mX^{\top}\mX$, where $\mX \in \sR^{n \times d}$ is the embedding/feature matrix with row $\mX_{i, :} = \phi(x_i)$.
 The eigenvalues of $\mK/n$ are the same as the eigenvalues of the covariance matrix $\mX\mX^{\top}/n$, therefore we can calculate the Vendi Score exactly in a time of $O(d^2n + d^3) = O(d^2n)$.
 This is the same complexity as existing metrics such as \gls{FID}~\citep{heusel2017gans}, which require calculating the covariance matrix of Inception embeddings.